 A: Can hardly limit it to Sandy's Top 10; the list of favorites keeps getting longer!
-Rudy, Dead Poets Society, The Shawshank Redemption, Remember the Titans, Under the Tuscan Sun, It's a Wonderful Life, The Blind Side, Gladiator, Million Dollar Baby, When Harry Met Sally, Jerry Maguire, Pay It Forward, Pollyanna, The Color Purple, The Notebook, Top Gun, The Power of One, I Am, Ever After, Love Actually, The Matrix, The Pursuit of Happyness, The Sound of Music, Romance on the Orient Express, Love is Forever, Serendipity, Bridget Jones' Diary, Peaceful Warrior, Field of Dreams, Hoosiers, Finding Joe, I Am, Rocky Balboa!
+Rudy, Dead Poets Society, The Shawshank Redemption, Remember the Titans, Under the Tuscan Sun, It's a Wonderful Life, The Blind Side, Gladiator, Million Dollar Baby, When Harry Met Sally, Jerry Maguire, Pay It Forward, Pollyanna, The Color Purple, The Notebook, Top Gun, The Power of One, I Am, Ever After, Cinderella, Love Actually, The Matrix, The Pursuit of Happyness, The Sound of Music, Romance on the Orient Express, Love is Forever, Serendipity, Bridget Jones' Diary, Peaceful Warrior, Field of Dreams, Hoosiers, Finding Joe, Rocky Balboa!

 Q: Wildest dream?

 A: To co-produce and host a show called “Stories of the Underdog” featuring uplifting stories that inspire us all to be our best!